-Given the fluctuations of daily non-randomness (see Appendix Figure A4(a)), a sliding window of $t$ days, meaning historical information of previous $t$ days is supposed to be helpful, is set to smooth the daily sequence and then we simply count the occurrences of $w_d=0$ within the window, which is denoted as $N_{w_d=0}$ to construct a warning signal.
-Specifically, smaller $N_{w_d=0}$ suggests more systemic failures and greater odds of leading to market crash.
-As can be seen in Appendix Figure S4(b), as $t=5$, an abrupt decline of $N_{w_d=0}$ can be detected one day earlier than more than half of 2015 crash days in China's stock market, in particular for those consecutive ones occurred at the early phase.
-It indicates that if $N_{w_d=0}=0$ in the previous five days, a warning signal should be sent out because there would be a market crash in the next day, as seen in Figure~\ref{fig:signal}.
-Note that $t=5$ is the optimal setting as we vary $t$ from 1 to 15 days.
-It is interesting that time windows with length shorter than five days result in insensitive $N_{w_d=0}$, while those of longer than five days result in disappearance of signals in advance.
-The one day ahead of the crash is vital because it indicates that the presented early warning signal can help prevent systematic risk of the market in reality.
-It should also be noted that not all the crashes of 2015 can be effectively and correctly warned (see Figure~\ref{fig:signal} and Appendix Figure A4(b)) and those on which the signal failed might be caused by shocks that similar to random ones on non-crash days.
-Besides, former crash might essentially re-structured the stock market and make the later crash hard to predict.
+Given the fluctuations of daily nonrandomness (see Fig.~\ref{fig:warn}(a)), a sliding window of $t$ days, meaning that historical information of the previous $t$ days is expected to be helpful, is set to smooth the daily sequence, and we then simply count the occurrences of $w_d=0$ within the window, which is denoted as $N_{w_d=0}$ to construct a warning signal.
+Specifically, a smaller $N_{w_d=0}$ suggests more systemic failures and a greater likelihood of leading to market crash.
+As seen in Fig.~\ref{fig:warn}(b), as $t=5$, an abrupt decline in $N_{w_d=0}$ can be detected one day earlier than more than half of the 2015 crash days in China's stock market, particularly for those consecutive crash days that occurred in the early phase.
+This indicates that if $N_{w_d=0}=0$ in the previous five days, a warning signal should be sent out because there will be a market crash the next day, as seen in Fig.~\ref{fig:signal}.
+Note that $t=5$ is the optimal setting, as we vary $t$ from 1 to 15 days.
+Interestingly, time windows with lengths shorter than five days result in insensitive $N_{w_d=0}$, while those longer than five days result in the disappearance of signals in advance.
+One day ahead of the crash is vital because it indicates that the presented early warning signal can help prevent systematic risk of the market in reality.
+Note that not all the crashes in 2015 can be effectively and correctly warned of (see Fig.~\ref{fig:warn}(b) and Fig.~\ref{fig:signal}) and those for which the signal failed might be caused by shocks that are similar to random ones on noncrash days.
+In addition, past crashes might essentially restructure the stock market and make later crashes more difficult to predict.